AhmadHegazy/cwac-locpoll/README.markdown

 ------------
 This project has no dependencies.

+This project should work on API Level 7 and higher, except for any portions that may be noted otherwise in this document.
+Please report bugs if you find features that do not work on API Level 7 and are not noted as requiring a higher version.

 Version
 -------
 This is version 0.2.3 of this module, meaning it is even less new than before.